pulp-network/pnlp/README.md

 # pnlp

+_this version of pnlp is deprecated. it is the original version created for HackFS 2020 with modifications made later.
+[Demo here](https://www.youtube.com/watch?v=GibA0t0z_9w&t=1048s)_

 A First Implementation of the Permissionless Publishing Protocol

 pnlp is a decentralized application that serves as the reference implementation of the pulp protocol. pnlp lets authors publish content and manage subscribers in an author-centric manner.